 Michigan State University Library is a list of scholarships and grants related to international research and study.

 NAFSA – U.S. Study Abroad Scholarships and Grants List

 A variety of organizations and institutions provide scholarships and grants for study abroad from the United States.
 Many provide assistance that is targeted to specific student populations (underrepresented student groups; African Americans; Asian Americans; Latino/Latina Americans; Native Americans; students with disabilities; gay, lesbian, bisexual, or transgendered students).
 This list is a sampling of Web sites with information and resources on multiple scholarships and grants.

 Nash Family Endowed Study Abroad Scholarship This needs-based scholarship is for Pitzer College students who are studying abroad, especially those who demonstrate an interest in community or public service, urban issues or other areas of civic engagement.
-Please contact the Office of Study Abroad and International Programs for more information.
-Nash Scholarship Application
+Please contact the Office of Study Abroad and International Programs for more information and an application.

 Sallie Mae education loans available for study abroad.